posener/complete/readme.md

 	// to complete.
 	run := complete.Command{

-		// Name must be exactly as the binary that we want to complete
-		Name: "run",

 		// Sub defines a list of sub commands of the program,
 		// this is recursive, since every command is of type command also.
 		Sub: complete.Commands{